 As a result of the SEO being signed into law, pensions, sick pay and death in service benefits are required for specified workers in the construction sector.
 CWPS Chairperson Andy O’Gorman outlines to Barry McCall what this will mean for the sector.

 Sectoral Employment Order

-The construction industry has a compulsory pension scheme once again after a four-year break as a result of the Sectoral Employment Order (SEO) signed into law by Minister for State Pat Breen TD.
-The SEO is in effect a replacement for the old Registered Employment Agreement (REA) for the industry, which was deemed to be unconstitutional by the Supreme Court in 2013 because of the underpinning legislation.
+The signing of the Sectoral Employment Order (SEO) into law by Minister for State Pat Breen TD.
+The SEO has resulted in the replacement of the old Registered Employment Agreement (REA) for the industry, which was deemed to be unconstitutional by the Supreme Court in 2013 because of the underpinning legislation.

 SEOs were established by the Industrial Relations (Amendment) Act 2015 as a means for interested parties to apply to the Labour Court to carry out an examination of rates of pay, pensions and sick pay in a sector with a view to making a recommendation to the Minister to set legally binding rates.